github/docs/content/graphql/guides/using-the-explorer.md

 ---
 title: Using the Explorer
-intro: 'You can run queries on real {{ site.data.variables.product.prodname_dotcom }} data using the GraphQL Explorer, an integrated development environment in your browser that includes docs, syntax highlighting, and validation errors.'
+intro: 'You can run queries on real {% data variables.product.prodname_dotcom %} data using the GraphQL Explorer, an integrated development environment in your browser that includes docs, syntax highlighting, and validation errors.'
 redirect_from:
   - /v4/guides/using-the-explorer
 versions: